DigitalPublishingToolkit/Money-Lab-Reader/docs/0_1-colophon_ML.md

 economies.

 **Andrew Ross** is a social activist and Professor of Social and Cultural Analysis at NYU.
-A contributor to the Guardian, the New York Times, the Nation, and Al Jazeera, he is the author of many books, including *Creditocracy and the Case for Debt Refusal*, *Nice Work if You Can Get It*, *Fast Boat to China*, *No-Collar*, and *The Celebration Chronicles*.
+A contributor to *The Guardian*, *The New York Times*, *The Nation*, and Al Jazeera, he is the author of many books, including *Creditocracy and the Case for Debt Refusal*, *Nice Work if You Can Get It*, *Fast Boat to China*, *No-Collar*, and *The Celebration Chronicles*.